dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

     sudo update-ca-certificates
     ```

+The preceding commands:

-This first ensure the current user's developer certificate is created, and then exports it with elevated permissions needed for the `ca-certificates` folder, but using the current user's environment.
+* Ensure the current user's developer certificate is created.
+* Exports the certificate with elevated permissions needed for the `ca-certificates` folder, using the current user's environment.
+* Removing the `-E`  flag exports the root user certificate, generating it if necessary.
+Each newly generated certificate has a different thumbprint.
+When running as root, `sudo`  and  `-E` are not needed.

 Without `-E` it would export the root user certificate (generating it if necessary), which has a different thumbprint.
 If you are running as root, then you won't need `sudo` (or the `-E`).